To be painted, sculpted or captured by an artist in any format can be considered a great honour but you don’t have to wait to be asked!

 Commissioning a piece of portraiture of yourself or someone important to you, from a family member to famous face, is a deeply rewarding process that results in a unique representation to build or add to your personal legacy.

 In this instantaneous 'selfie' obsessed culture there has perhaps been no better time to step back and commission an artist to create a considered portrait that will endure the tests of time, lasting significantly longer than a post in our social media feeds.
-In anticipation of our July Portrait exhibition, here are our tips for commissioning portraits.
+To discuss your portrait idea, contact Isobel at the gallery, she would be delighted to chat through a process that suits you, your budget and your timeline isobel@DegreeArt.com / 07708251687.
+Here are our tips for commissioning portraits.

 Our Top 5 Tips for Commissioning Portraits: